-The technology transfer process at UNI is a collaboration among the Office of Intellectual Property, the UNI Research Foundation, Business and Community Services and, of course, the innovators.
+The technology transfer process at UNI is a collaboration among the Office of Intellectual Property, Business and Community Services, the Office of Research & Sponsored Programs, the UNI Research Foundation, and, of course, the innovators.
 Together, these offices provide an integrated approach to protecting intellectual property and advancing projects toward commercialization.
 The services to innovators include: steering projects through the approval process, searching existing patents, assistance with patent applications, market analysis, business plan development, and negotiation of licensing agreements.

 University faculty staff and students who develop new inventions, products or processes using university facilities are required to assign the rights to their inventions to the UNI Research Foundation.
 In return, the UNI Research Foundation provides funds for initial marketing feasibility studies, patenting and other legal fees.

 The University policy on distributing revenues from successful inventions provides that, after expenses are recovered, the inventor receives the first $10,000 of income, and then 50% of all subsequent revenues.
 The other 50% is apportioned to the Foundation and the inventor’s sponsoring college.

 Sometimes, the UNI Research Foundation may decide not to pursue patenting or licensing a new idea.
 In this case the intellectual property is returned to the inventor, who is free to develop it at will.
 The University, however, exercises a right to retain 5% of future royalties.

 Patenting is one of several options for legally protecting a commercializable invention.
 Others include trade secrets, trademarks, and copyrights.
 The Intellectual Property Officer (IPO) and the Science and Technology Officer (STO) will help inventors determine the most effective means of safeguarding their inventions.

 Inventions of Utility must satisfy four criteria in order to be patentable: